Table of contents:

 SpaceX is Rapidly Deploying StarLink Broadband Internet Satellites

-Update: As of 1 May 2021 The SpaceX Starlink Satellite Constellation consists of more than 1500 satellites.
+Update: As of 26 May 2021 SpaceX has launched 39 Starlink launch missions.
+The SpaceX Starlink Satellite Constellation consists of more than 1800 satellites.
+SpaceX estimates it would need at least 1,440 satellites in orbit to begin rolling out commercial service.
 The constellation could eventually be tens of thousands of satellites strong.
 The Federal Communications Commission (FCC) has given Elon Musk and SpaceX the approval to launch as many as 30 thousand broadband satellites.

 The SpaceX satellite Internet service will challenge the government-owned microwave cell towers and fiber-based geographically grounded limited Internet monopolies.
 This is a big advantage of the SpaceX Starlink satellite constellation.